xxuan-acoustics/WaveSP-Net/README.md

 ### Citation

-If you find our repository valuable for your work, please consider giving a star to this repo and citing our paper:
+If you find our repository valuable for your work, please consider citing our paper:

 ```bibtex
 @misc{xuan2025wavespnet,